 - It lets you know how much you can afford

 - Tells the seller/real estate agent that you’re a serious and capable buyer

 - Tells you the conditions you need to satisfy to get a new loan

 Look at the big picture.
 How much will the loan cost you over the entire term?
-Your Loan Estimate, which you must receive 3 business days after you apply will show the total loan cost.
+Your Loan Estimate, which you must receive three business days after you apply, will show the total loan cost.
 Compare the bottom line before choosing a loan.

 When you’re ready to look at homes, don’t assume you have to pay full price.
 Get your best-negotiating skills ready.
 If you aren’t capable, use a reputable real estate agent who will do it for you.